reachforthesky/task-weaver-ai/_posts/2023-11-27-cowboy-coding.md

 This is the limitation of Cowboy coding that is the most difficult to overcome.
 Just like a writer might have difficulty being their own editor, a coder will struggle to be their own reviewer, and this is a problem that can actually get *worse* the more experienced you are.

-Ugh, yesterday I said I would talk about user stories or something but all I've done is talk about the struggles of solo-coding.
-So here's a user story and totally not a parachute to bail myself out of a commitment:
+Ugh, yesterday I said I would come up with a user story but all I've done is write about the struggles of solo-coding.
+So here's a user story and totally not a parachute to bail myself out of a personal commitment:

-"As a user, I would like to input a projects core purpose, and be prompted to input its subtasks"
+>"As a user, I would like to input a projects core purpose, and be prompted to input its subtasks"

 There, the absolutely bare minimum amount of work to satisfy the goal I set yesterday.
 Tomorrow I'll definitely talk about what a user story is and what we do with it.